buswedg/Udacity/Data Analyst Nanodegree/README.md

   <tr>
     <td colspan = "3">

-      Python code which produces descriptive statistics and a statistical tests to analyse the Stroop effect, a classic result of experimental psychology.
+      Statistical techniques using Python to investigate a classic phenomenon from experimental psychology known as the Stroop Effect.
+Python code was used to produce descriptive statistics, data visualizations and run a paired samples t-test.

     </td>
   </tr>